-- 72. A person who is or may be subject to enforcement action may wish to discuss the proposed action with PRA staff through settlement discussions. - 73.
+- 72. A person who is or may be subject to enforcement action may wish to discuss the proposed action with PRA staff through settlement discussions.20 - 73.
 Where a binding settlement of a regulatory enforcement action by the PRA can be concluded and a disciplinary measure is to be imposed by the PRA, that decision will ordinarily give rise to a statutory obligation on the PRA to give the person concerned the requisite statutory notices.
 The fact that the matter is settled will not remove or otherwise alter that obligation.
 Accordingly, the PRA will normally issue the requisite statutory notices recording the PRA's decision to take the action.
-The decision to issue the requisite statutory notices will be taken by the same DMC that is determining or would have normally determined the case.
+The decision to issue the requisite statutory notices will be taken in accordance with paragraph 16 above.